- Hits: 7407

 common names: Euodia, Pink Euodia, Corkwood

 Melicope comes from two Greek words, μελι (meli), honey, and κοπη (kopé), a division, the latter referring to divisions in the ovary; ευωδια (euodia), means ‘a sweet smell’.
-Elleryana indicates that it was named for someone called Ellery, but I have been unable to establish for certain who this was.
-My best guess is that it was Robert Ellery (1827–1908), who was Government Astronomer of the state of Victoria at the same time that Ferdinand von Mueller (1825–1896), who named the species, was its Government Botanist.
+Elleryana was probably named for Robert Lewis Ellery (1827–1908), who was Government Astronomer of the state of Victoria at the same time that Ferdinand von Mueller (1825–1896), who named the species, was its Government Botanist.
+Among his many accomplishments, Ellery was President of the Royal Society of Victoria, and a keen beekeeper.

 This tree is a native Australian, growing in coastal riverine rainforests and stream banks north of the Clarence River in New South Wales, up the Queensland coast, in northern areas of the Northern Territory and Western Australia, and into New Guinea.
 The clusters of rose pink flowers appear on the branches in summer, and attract many species of birds, butterflies and insects.
 Nectar feeders such as lorikeets find the flowers irresistible, while seed eaters are later attracted to its seeds.
 It is the host tree for the Ulysses butterfly Papilio ulysses, whose larvae feed on its leaves.The 4-o'clock moth Dysphania numana also feeds on the plant.